Panasonic LX10 vs Sony A77 II

 Studio photographers will appreciate that the Sony A77 II (unlike the LX10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the LX10 and the A77 II are recent models that are part of the current product line-up.
-The A77 II replaced the earlier Sony A77, while the LX10 followed on from the Panasonic LX7.
+The LX10 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A77 II has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the A77 II from Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Panasonic LX10 or the Sony A77 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.